systemd/mkosi/mkosi.md

 `BuildScript=`, `--build-script=`

 : Takes a path to an executable that is used as build script for this image.
-The specified script is copied onto the development image and executed inside a namespaced chroot environment.
+The specified script is mounted into the image with the build overlay mounted on top.
+This script is invoked inside a namespaced chroot environment, and thus does not have access to host resources.
   If this option is not used, but the `mkosi.build` file found in the local directory it is automatically used for this purpose (also see the "Files" section below).
 Specify an empty value to disable automatic detection.

 `PrepareScript=`, `--prepare-script=`

-: Takes a path to an executable that is invoked inside the image right after installing the software packages.
+: Takes a path to an executable that is invoked with the `final` argument inside the image right after installing the software packages.
 It is the last step before the image is cached (if incremental mode is enabled).
-This script is invoked inside a namespaced chroot environment, and thus does not have access to host resources.
+If a build script is provided, this script is also invoked with the `build` argument inside the image with the build overlay mounted right after installing the packages configured with `BuildPackages=`.
+This script is is invoked inside a namespaced chroot environment, and thus does not have access to host resources.
 If this option is not used, but an executable script `mkosi.prepare` is found in the local directory, it is automatically used for this purpose.
 Specify an empty value to disable automatic detection.

 `PostInstallationScript=`, `--postinst-script=`

-: Takes a path to an executable that is invoked inside the final image right after copying in the build artifacts generated in the first phase of the build.
+: Takes a path to an executable that is invoked inside the image right after copying in the build artifacts generated by the build script (if configured).
 This script is invoked inside a namespaced chroot environment, and thus does not have access to host resources.
 If this option is not used, but an executable `mkosi.postinst` is found in the local directory, it is automatically used for this purpose.
 Specify an